protonemedia/laravel-splade-docs/form-select.md

 ## Choices.js

-The Choices.js integration comes with a default stylesheet which you should import in the main JavaScript file.
+The [Choices.js](https://github.com/Choices-js/Choices) integration comes with a default stylesheet which you should import into the main JavaScript file.
 If you've used the automatic installer, it has already done this for you.

 ```js
 import "@protonemedia/laravel-splade/dist/style.css";